Silicon Valley Review S3, Ep4: Valuations Compared to Competitors

 I’d like to discuss two completely unrelated topics from Episode 4 of Season 3 of Silicon Valley.
 The first was glossed over, and the second was the crux of the episode, but both equally important for startups.

-In this week’s episode, Richard and his team’s dream for Pied Piper is to build out a full platform, instead of a just a data storage box.
+In this week’s episode, Richard and his team’s dream for Pied Piper is to build out a full platform, instead of just a data storage box.
 Richard’s conflict with Jack peaks when Hooli acquires Endframe for $250M.
-In the episode, this solidifies the long-term value of Pied Piper as a middle-out compression platform, and the VC fires Jack Barker in hopes to achieve a similar value by pursuing the full platform.
+In the episode, this solidifies the long-term value of Pied Piper as a middle-out compression platform, and the VC fires Jack Barker in hope of achieving a similar value by pursuing the full platform.

 In all reality, you are going to be judged against ACME Co.’s traction, user base, revenues, and a host of other metrics.
 This is especially true in the North Texas startup scene where valuations are much more closely tied to fundamentals then they are to market potential and founder resumes.
 So tread lightly when you compare your company to the alphas in your space.
 This is not to say that it isn’t a data point, but just that it’s not the only one.

 Kevin Vela is the managing partner at Vela Wood.
 He focuses his practice in the areas of venture financing, mergers & acquisitions, corporate law, capital raises, and real estate investment activities.
 You can see Kevin’s attorney profile HERE.